 Diabetes is a group of metabolic disorders where malfunctioning insulin metabolism causes high blood sugar levels that, if left untreated, can do serious long-term damage.
 Within this group, there are types of diabetes: Type 1, Type 2, and gestational diabetes.
 Insulin is a hormone which is produced in the pancreas and manages how glucose is absorbed by the body.
 If there’s not enough insulin, the body can no longer effectively absorb glucose from the bloodstream.

 Type 2 is by far the most common, accounting for 90% of global diabetes cases.
 It develops when the body’s cells can no longer receive and respond to insulin, a condition called “insulin resistance.”
-Type 2 diabetes cannot be cured, but it can be managed with a healthy lifestyle (a balanced, low-sugar diet and regular physical exercise) and with medications like insulin sensitizers.
+Type 2 diabetes cannot usually be cured, but it can be managed with a healthy lifestyle (a balanced, low-sugar diet and regular physical exercise) and with medications like insulin sensitizers.

 Almost 10% of the world’s population suffers from diabetes or pre-diabetes.
 In particular, the disease is becoming a problem in more affluent countries like the United States, where obesity and a sedentary lifestyle are widespread.
 Currently, around 13% of American adults are diabetic, including 8 million who have not yet been diagnosed.
 As per an estimate by the US Center for Disease Control.
 Every year, around 300,000 Americans die from complications of diabetes.

-The volume of bolus insulin used needs to correspond with the number of carbs a person eats during a meal.
+The volume of bolus insulin used needs to correspond to the number of carbs a person eats during a meal.
 So it is essential that a person with diabetes knows how many carbohydrates they are taking in during a meal.
 For accurate calculation you also need to take into account the basal insulin you use — this is the set amount of long-acting insulin you inject or pump every day.

 The 500 rule is based on the simple assumption that the average adult consumes 500 grams of carbs every day, including any carbs produced in the liver.
 So, to get your normal insulin-to-carb ratio (ICR) you divide 500 by the units of insulin you take on a typical day (both basal and bolus) with stable blood sugar levels.
 For example, let’s say that normally you take 20 units of insulin, then your ICR is 1:25 (500/20=25).